psychopy/psychopy/docs/source/general/colours.rst

 In PsychoPy these values are specified in units of degrees for elevation and azimuth and as a float (ranging -1:1) for the contrast.

+Note that not all colours that can be specified in DKL colour space can be reproduced on a monitor. `Alex Holcombe <http://www.psych.usyd.edu.au/staff/alexh/>`_ has produced a movie showing `the gamut of producable DKL colors <http://www.youtube.com/watch?v=GwACmja-U-g>`_ on a typical (CRT) monitor.

 Examples:

     * [90,0,1] is white (maximum elevation aligns the color with the luminance axis)